ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: MPEG 2

-Description: Frames corresponds to a Video Sequence as defined in [@!ISO.13818-2].
+Description: Frames correspond to a Video Sequence as defined in [@!ISO.13818-2].

 Initialization: none